-Since its establishment in 1991, the St. Norbert Arts Centre has become a cultural, historical and recreational focal point for people from all walks of life and locales.
+Established in 1991, the St. Norbert Arts Centre is a cultural, historical and recreational focal point for people from all walks of life and locales.
 Its seclusion allows for quiet contemplation and respite from the busy urban environment.

 GerryFest - 1st Annual Festival dedicated to the life and work of Gerry Atwell